CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 ### Functionality
 Retrieves a list of the courses in the selected course pool.
 It should be able to display nothing if nothing is there.
 Their should be no duplicates for 2 semester courses.
 They can be ordered based on priority.
 The selected course pool will be the courses that a user chooses to add from the available course pool.

 ### Design
+*GET Method
+*No parameters necessary
+*the body would be the userID/email of the current student logged in -> {"email": "ben-dover@student.allenisd.org"}
+*the status code would be "200 OK"
+*there is no response necessary

 ### QA